sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [CodeAhoy](https://codeahoy.com) : Blog on software and human factors.
 100% tested on humans.
 - [CoderGears Blog Insights from](http://www.codergears.com/Blog/) : the CoderGears Team
 - [Coding Geek - A blog about IT, programming and Java](http://coding-geek.com) : A blog about IT, programming and Java
-- [Coding Horror](https://blog.codinghorror.com) : Pne the best coding blogs
+- [Coding Horror](https://blog.codinghorror.com) : The best coding blogs
 - [CSE Blog](http://www.cseblog.com) : Quant, math, computer science puzzles
 - [CSS Tricks](https://css-tricks.com/) : About building websites and all that entails, mostly from a front-end perspective
 - [Daedtech.com](https://www.daedtech.com) : Stories about software